Use fullPage.js slider in Webflow to create a full-screen slider

 Adding div block.

-We will give to it the id fullpage.
+We will give it the id fullpage.

 Setting id fullpage